bbi-lab/SASC/README.md

 ## 🤝 Want to sponsor?
-We invite industry partners and innovators to support the Seattle Area Single-Cell User Group meetings -- a quarterly workshop series that brings together researchers, analysts, and technologists working on single-cell related projects across the Seatle area.
+We invite industry partners and innovators to support the Seattle Area Single-Cell User Group meetings -- a quarterly workshop series that brings together researchers, analysts, and technologists working on single-cell related projects across the Seattle area.

 Sponsorship is non-recurring and flexible, as we rotate partners each quarter.
 Your support helps us foster an open and collaborative space for sharing ideas, workflows, and advances in single-cell genomics.